-- Use of Reasonable Force July 2013 - Keeping children safe in education, Department of Education 2020 and Safeguarding Children and Safer Recruitment in Education (2012) - 5.2.
+- 5.2.
 Where a member of staff has acted within the law that is, they have used reasonable force in order to prevent injury, damage to property or disorder this can provide a defence to any criminal prosecution or other civil or public law action. - 5.3.
 Any allegations against staff should follow the procedures set out in the Child Protection and Safeguarding Policy, including making contact with the Local Authority Designated Officer (LADO) where necessary. - 5.4.
 Trustees should always consider whether a member of staff has acted within the law when reaching a decision on whether or not to take disciplinary action against the member of staff. - 5.5.
-As employers, the Trust has a duty of care towards their employees.
+As employers, the Trust has a duty of care towards their employers.
 It is important that schools provide appropriate pastoral care to any member of staff who is subject to a formal allegation following an incident of use of force.